Candice Swanepoel Poses With Her Legs Apart In Animal-Print Bikini Bottoms

-Candice Swanepoel proudly showed off her flawless bikini body in a snap recently shared by her own swimwear range, Tropic of C. The stunning photo of the Victoria’s Secret Angel of a decade showed the lingerie model as she posed in a mismatched bikini look while she sat with her legs parted.
+Candice Swanepoel proudly showed off her flawless bikini body in a snap recently shared by her own swimwear range, Tropic of C. The stunning photo of the Victoria’s Secret Angel showed the lingerie model as she posed in a mismatched bikini look while she sat with her legs parted.

 The sizzling photo, which was posted to Tropic of C’s official Instagram account on April 5 and came shortly after she wowed in a plunging leopard-print swimsuit, showed Candice as she flashed plenty of skin in a unique two-piece from the line.

-She stunned in a green and yellow bikini top with a rectangular print across the chest and a racer-back.
+She stunned in a greenish gold-and-black bikini top with a rectangular print across the chest, and a racer back.
 The fun design also featured a bright red trim that stretched around her neck, arms, and her torso as she flashed her toned abs.

-But her swimwear look wasn’t all matchy matchy.
+But her swimwear look wasn’t all matchy-matchy.

-The mom of two paired the top with pretty skimpy bikini bottoms in a completely different print as she took a walk on the wild side.
+The mom of two paired the top with skimpy bikini bottoms in a completely different print as she took a walk on the wild side.

-The 31-year-old supermodel rocked a pair of animal-print bikini bottoms which didn’t exactly leave a whole lot to the imagination.
-The bottoms were very high-cut at the leg to show off all of her long, toned legs and also pulled all the way up to her bellybutton to highlight her tiny waist.
+The 31-year-old supermodel rocked a pair of animal-print bikini bottoms which didn’t leave a whole lot to the imagination.
+The bottoms were very high-cut to show off all of her long, toned legs and also pulled all the way up to her navel to highlight her tiny waist.

-Candice’s all-over tan was on full display for the camera as she sat on a wooden stool with her legs apart.
-She had her arms in front of her as she rested them on the edge of the stump.
+Candice’s allover tan was on full display for the camera as she sat on a wooden stool with her legs apart.
+She had her arms in front of her, and she rested her hands on the edge of the stump.

-She looked happy and healthy as she flashed her megawatt smile for the camera while she posed in front of wall covered in colorful graffiti.
+She looked happy and healthy as she flashed her megawatt smile, while she posed in front of a wall covered in colorful graffiti.

 Candice, who appeared to wear only minimal, natural makeup, tilted her head upwards and smiled from ear to ear with her eyes closed as her long, blond hair was left down and flowed down her back.

-The mom of two accessorized with a pair of thick gold hoops in both ears.
+She accessorized with a pair of thick gold hoops in both ears.

 In the caption, Tropic of C confirmed that Candice wore the arc top with the sana bottoms.